Police: Suspect in I-85 shootings had 2,000 rounds of ammo

-Auburn Assistant Police Chief Michael Harris said they had not found a motive for the “seemingly random shootings” as of Thursday night, but would be investigating Brown’s “digital footprint” for clues.
+Brown is being held without bond, and court records did not indicate if he has an attorney to speak on behalf.

-Authorities responded first to a 45-year-old man who had left his car and collapsed on the pavement with a gunshot to his head, apparently fired through his rear window as the interstate passes through Auburn.
+Officials had asked people to look for a 1996 white Cadillac Fleetwood after the three shootings were reported.
+In the Auburn shooting, a 45-year-old Prattville, Alabama, man was seriously wounded by a gunshot that officials said appeared to enter from the rear of the man’s vehicle.
 The victim was taken by helicopter to a Montgomery hospital.

 Harris said police began investigating the Auburn shooting at about 6:15 a.m.
 Wednesday, and later learned that a shooting had occurred an hour earlier in Montgomery, Alabama and then an hour later in Troup County, Georgia.
-The three communities are about 55 miles (88 kilometers) apart.
+The three communities are about 55 miles (88 kilometers) apart along Interstate 85.

 A stretch of Interstate 85 in Auburn was closed for hours while police investigated.